DoctorDalek1963/lintrans/docs/source/tutorial/saving-and-loading-sessions.rst

 shown all the lintrans session save files in the special folder, and you can just double click on the one you want.
 If you saved your session elsewhere, then you can simply navigate to wherever you saved it just like you would with any other file.

-.. rubric:: Footnotes

-.. [#] If you don't want the polygon to be saved, just reset it before saving.
-This will effectively delete the polygon.